Image via McWHINNEY Development

 Having an open attitude to change could benefit your retail business.
 As technology continues to drive innovation, customer feedback will prove essential to staying competitive within the business world.

-Review feedback and suggestions from loyal and disgruntled customers alike.
+Ask for reviews and feedback from your customers.
+Look through the feedback and suggestions from both loyal and disgruntled customers alike.
 Then, weigh the pros and cons of adopting the suggested changes.
 Retailers often suffer because they are set in their ways and unwilling to change.
-Changing is a healthy part of business—and it’s especially necessary in the information age.
+Changing is a healthy part of business—and it’s especially necessary in the information age

 Overall, the most important way retailers can survive in the age of information is to make that information work to their advantage.
 So leverage technology to collect metric data and customer feedback.
 Then, apply what you learn to make worthwhile changes to your processes, products and services.
 Really, that’s the key to survival.